shikhargupta24/shikhargupta24.github.io/README.md

     password VARCHAR(255) NOT NULL);
 Click Go.

-Click new again and add a table named events. toggle the sql button and add the create table code for the events table. after ward, to add in the data values, go on the users table and back to the sql button then copy and paste one data value ex)
-INSERT INTO  `users` (username, password)
+after ward, to add in the data values, go on the users table and back to the sql button then copy and paste the INSERT data values ex) INSERT INTO  `users` (username, password)
 VALUES
  ('Rkhan', 'hashed password');
-  then click go and repeat for the rest of the values induvidually.
-  Repeat the same for the events table values and add them in one by one.
+ click go.

+Click new again and add a table named events. toggle the sql button and add the create table code for the events table. after ward, to add in the data values, go on the events table and back to the sql button then copy and paste the INSERT data values then click go.

+all of this code is found in the crudtables.sql